agra-uni-bremen/symex-vp/README.md

 Registers or memory values can be marked symbolic explicitly using an intercepted `ECALL` instruction.
-Branches based on symbolic values are tracked and as soon as execution terminates a new assignment for symbolic variables is determined which discovers new paths for the program by negating encountered branches.
-For each new assignment, a new SystemC simulation is restarted from the beginning.
+Branches based on symbolic values are tracked and as soon as execution terminates a new assignment for symbolic variables are determined which discovers new paths for the program by negating encountered branches.
+For each new assignment, the SystemC simulation is restarted from the beginning.
 After all encountered branches have been negated, the virtual prototype terminates.

 Errors are signaled by the executed software through a custom `ECALL`.
-This `ECALL` can, for instance, be used in `panic` handlers et cetera.
+This `ECALL` can, for instance, be used in software `panic` handlers.
 For each path causing an invocation of this `ECALL` a test file with concrete input values is created.
 This test file can be replayed by pointing the `SYMEX_TESTCASE` environment variable to the corresponding